 You’ll need to treat your child again about one week after the first lice treatment, to kill any eggs that have hatched and become mature lice since the first treatment.

 This head lice treatment involves combing wet hair with a special fine-toothed, metal lice comb and hair conditioner.
 You can buy these combs from pharmacies, and any type of conditioner will do.

 Here’s what to do:

 - Apply lots of conditioner to your child’s wet hair.
 Rub it into the scalp and along the hair shafts.

 - Leave the conditioner on for at least 15 minutes.
 You might want to put a shower cap over your child’s head while you’re waiting.
 The conditioner suffocates the lice, and they release their claws from the hair shaft or scalp.

 - Use the special lice comb to remove the conditioner from your child’s hair.
-Rinse the comb between strokes using a tissue or tap water.
+Clean the comb between strokes using a tissue or tap water.
 You’ll often be able to see how many lice you’ve combed out of your child’s hair.